UPPMAX/linux-command-line-201/docs/sessions/pipe.md

     This is a line of text, which I am writing
     ```

-!!! note "Using two pipes: head and tail to print lines in specific range in a file"
+!!! note "Using two pipes: head and tail to print lines in a specific range in a file"

     ```bash
     $ cat newfile.txt | head -2 | tail -3